Berry-Esseen theorems under weak dependence: Acknowledgments

 \section{Acknowledgments}

 I would like to thank the Associate Editor and the anonymous reviewer for a careful reading of the manuscript and the comments and remarks that helped to improve and clarify the presentation.
 I also thank Istvan Berkes and Wei Biao Wu for stimulating discussions.
+Special thanks to Florence Merlev\`{e}de for pointing out a few errors.

 \printaddresses